OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 ### Key terminology

-- **Arbitrum Rollup Contracts:** The set of smart contracts on Ethereum L1 that serve as both the data availability layer for Arbitrum and for confirming the rollup's state assertions after a challenge period has passed for each assertion made
+- **Arbitrum rollup contracts:** The set of smart contracts on Ethereum L1 that serve as both the data availability layer for Arbitrum and for confirming the rollup's state assertions after a challenge period has passed for each assertion made.

-- **Assertions:** A claim posted to the Arbitrum Rollup contracts on Ethereum L1 about the Arbitrum L2 execution state.
-Each claim consumes messages from the Arbitrum Rollup inbox contract.
+- **Assertions:** A claim posted to the Arbitrum rollup contracts on Ethereum L1 about the Arbitrum L2 execution state.
+Each claim consumes messages from the Arbitrum rollup inbox contract.
 Each assertion can be confirmed after a period of 6.4 days, and anyone can challenge it during that period.
 A BoLD challenge will add an additional upper bound of 6.4 days to confirm an assertion.
 If an assertion is challenged near the end of 6.4 days, an additional 6.4 days will be needed to complete the challenge.
 Gaining the right to post assertions requires placing a large, one-time bond, which can get taken away in the case of losing a challenge to a competing assertion.
 Opening challenges requires opening smaller “challenge-bonds” each time.

-- **Validating Bridge:** The smart contract that leverages Ethereum's security and censorship-resistance to unlock bridged assets from L2 back to L1.
-Assets can be unlocked after an assertion has been posted and confirmed after a challenge period has passed
+- **Validating bridge:** The smart contract that leverages Ethereum's security and censorship-resistance to unlock bridged assets from L2 back to L1.
+Assets can be unlocked after an assertion has been posted and confirmed after a challenge period has passed.

-- **Fraud Proofs:** Proofs of a single step of `WAVM` execution of Arbitrum's state transition function, which are submitted to Ethereum and verified in the `EVM` via a smart contract.
-These proofs allow Ethereum to be the final arbiter of disagreements over assertions in the Rollup contracts, which cannot be falsified by any parties as there is only a single, correct result of executing a `WASM` instruction on a pre-state.
+- **Fraud proofs:** Proofs of a single step of `WAVM` execution of Arbitrum's state transition function, which are submitted to Ethereum and verified in the `EVM` via a smart contract.
+These proofs allow Ethereum to be the final arbiter of disagreements over assertions in the rollup contracts, which cannot be falsified by any parties as there is only a single, correct result of executing a `WASM` instruction on a pre-state.

-- **Challenge Protocol:** A set of rules through which a disagreement on an assertion is resolved using Ethereum as the final arbiter.
-Ethereum's VM can verify one-step proofs of deterministic computation that can confirm a challenge winner in Arbitrum's Rollup contracts.
+- **Challenge protocol:** A set of rules through which a disagreement on an assertion is resolved using Ethereum as the final arbiter.
+Ethereum's VM can verify one-step proofs of deterministic computation that can confirm a challenge winner in Arbitrum's rollup contracts.

-- **Bonding of funds:** Creating an assertion in the Rollup contracts requires the submitter to join the validator set by putting up a large bond in the form of `WETH`.
+- **Bonding of funds:** Creating an assertion in the rollup contracts requires the submitter to join the validator set by putting up a large bond in the form of `WETH`.
 Subsequent assertions posted by the same party do not require more bonds.
 Instead, the protocol always considers validators to be bonded to their latest posted assertion.
 The bonded funds are taken away if another competing assertion is confirmed.
-In the case of confirming an assertion, the associated bonded funds can be withdrawn
+In the case of confirming an assertion, the associated bonded funds can be withdrawn.

-- **Honest Validator**: An entity that knows the correct state of the Arbitrum L2 chain and will participate in confirming assertions and challenging invalid assertions if they exist
+- **Honest validator:** An entity that knows the correct state of the Arbitrum L2 chain and will participate in confirming assertions and challenging invalid assertions if they exist.

-- **Challenge Period:** Window of time ([~6.4 days on Arbitrum One](https://docs.arbitrum.io/build-decentralized-apps/reference/chain-params)) over which an assertion can be challenged, after which the assertion can be confirmed.
+- **Challenge period:** Window of time ([~6.4 days on Arbitrum One](https://docs.arbitrum.io/build-decentralized-apps/reference/chain-params)) over which an assertion can be challenged, after which the assertion can be confirmed.
 This is configurable by the DAO.

-- **Edge**: Edges are a portion of a claim made by a validator about the history of the chain from some end state all the way back to some initial state.
+- **Edge:** Edges are a portion of a claim made by a validator about the history of the chain from some end state all the way back to some initial state.
 Edges are the fundamental unit in a challenge.

-- **Delay Attacks:** In a delay attack, a malicious party (or group of parties) acts within the Rollup protocol, forcing the honest party to play 1-vs-1 games against them to delay the confirmation of results back to the L1 chain.
+- **Delay attacks:** In a delay attack, a malicious party (or group of parties) acts within the rollup protocol, forcing the honest party to play 1-vs-1 games against them to delay the confirmation of results back to the L1 chain.
 BoLD has a proven, constant upper bound on confirmation times for assertions in Arbitrum, addressing the biggest flaw of the current challenge mechanism.
 BoLD validators don’t need to play 1-vs-1 challenges and instead can defend a single challenge against many malicious claims.
-With delay attacks solved, Arbitrum will be able to allow permissionless validation
+With delay attacks solved, Arbitrum will be able to allow permissionless validation.

-- **Permissionless Validation:** The ability for anyone to interact with the Arbitrum Rollup contracts on Ethereum to both post assertions and challenge others' assertions without needing permission.
-With the release of BoLD, the Rollup contracts on Arbitrum will no longer have a permissioned list of validators.
+- **Permissionless validation:** The ability for anyone to interact with the Arbitrum rollup contracts on Ethereum to both post assertions and challenge others' assertions without needing permission.
+With the release of BoLD, the rollup contracts on Arbitrum will no longer have a permissioned list of validators.

-- **Validator Software:** Software that has knowledge of the correct Arbitrum L2 state at any point.
-It tracks the on-chain Rollup contracts for assertions posted and will automatically initiate challenges on malicious assertions if configured to do so by the user.
+- **Validator software:** Software that has knowledge of the correct Arbitrum L2 state at any point.
+It tracks the on-chain rollup contracts for assertions posted and will automatically initiate challenges on malicious assertions if configured to do so by the user.
 It will participate in new and existing challenges and make moves as required by the protocol to win against any number of malicious entities.
 Its goal is to ensure only honest assertions about Arbitrum's state are confirmed on Ethereum.
 All Arbitrum full nodes are watchtower validators by default.
 This means they do not post claims or assertions unless configured to do so but will warn in case invalid assertions are detected on-chain.

-### How BoLD Uses Ethereum
+### How BoLD uses Ethereum

 When it comes to implementing the protocol, BoLD needs to be deployed on a credibly-neutral, censorship-resistant backend to be fair to all participants.
 As such, Ethereum was chosen as the perfect candidate.
 Ethereum is currently the most decentralized, secure, smart contract blockchain to which the full protocol can be deployed, with challenge moves performed as transactions to the protocol’s smart contracts.